auth0/auth0-react/MIGRATION_GUIDE.md

 - getAccessTokenWithPopup
 - getAccessTokenSilently

-### Changing from camelCase to kebab-case
+### Changes to parameter casing

-With the move to placing Auth0 specific properties in the `authorizationParams` object, those properties will now use kebab-case rather than camelCase (as they did previously).
-For example:
+With the move to placing Auth0 specific properties in the `authorizationParams` object, these properties will now use the casing used by the Auth0 API.
+This specifically impacts `redirectUri` and `maxAge` as they previously were camelCase but are now kebab-case:

 - `redirectUri` is now `redirect_uri`
 - `maxAge` is now `max_age`